tjloftus15/Database-And-Web-App-UI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

+## About My Database

+## About My User Interface

+There are multiple pages.
+The different pages all have their own folder under src -> app.
+There is a page for All Drinkers, all Bars, all Items.
+The Drinkers page is stored in 'drinkers', the Bars page is stored under 'welcome', the Items page is stored under 'items'.
+Each page was a table, which listed that table of the database.
+For example, if on the Drinkers page, you could see all drinkers stored in the dtaabase and all information about that drinker.
+Each drinkers name was an HTTP link, which brought you to a table that showed many fact about the drinker, including spending habits and products (drinks/items) that they liked, in bar graphs.
+The same can be said about the bars and items pages, which show details of the bar/item when it's name was clicked.
+The corresponding pages can be found under 'drinker-details', 'bar-details', and 'item-details'.
+There is also a modifications page, which took user input (in MySQL language) in order to modify the database.
+The database then decide to accept/reject based upon key restraints and enforced constraints on the data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.